-Application name

-Network availability level Availability Aggregate # 6

-Graded ratio of successful TCP connections (high, medium, low)

-Number of application crashes Errors Aggregate #

-Number of application crashes

-Number of application not responding events Errors Aggregate #

-Number of application not responding events

-Number of binaries Inventory Aggregate # #
+Number of binaries Inventory Aggregate

 Number of binaries

-Number of connections Activity Aggregate #
+Number of connections Activity Aggregate

 Number of connections

-Number of destinations Inventory Aggregate #
+Number of destinations Inventory Aggregate

 Number of destinations

-Number of devices Inventory Aggregate # 6 0
+Number of devices Inventory Aggregate

 Number of devices

-Number of domains Inventory Aggregate #
+Number of domains Inventory Aggregate

 Number of domains

-Number of executables Inventory Aggregate # #
+Number of executables Inventory Aggregate

 Number of executables

-Number of executions Activity Aggregate # •
+Number of executions Activity Aggregate

 Number of executions

-Number of ports Inventory Aggregate # •
+Number of ports Inventory Aggregate

 Number of ports

-Number of users Inventory Aggregate #
+Number of users Inventory Aggregate

 Number of users

-Number of web requests Activity Aggregate #
+Number of web requests Activity Aggregate

 Number of web requests

-Outgoing network traffic Volume Aggregate # #
+Outgoing network traffic Traffic Aggregate

 Total network outgoing traffic

-Outgoing network traffic per device Volume Aggregate #
+Outgoing network traffic per device Traffic Aggregate

 Indicates the outgoing network traffic divided by the number of devices.

+Outgoing web traffic Traffic Aggregate

+Total web outgoing traffic

-Outgoing web traffic Volume Aggregate #
+Outgoing web traffic per device Traffic Aggregate

-Total web outgoing traffic Outgoing web traffic per device Volume Aggregate # # Indicates the outgoing web traffic divided by the number of devices.
-Platform Properties Field # 6 0 The platform (operating system family) on which the application is running Protocols used in web requests Activity Aggregate # Protocols used in web requests (HTTP, TLS, HTTP/TLS) Storage policy Properties Field # Indicates the event storage policy for the application.
-Possible values are: all: web requests, connections and executions are stored connections and executions executions none: no activity is recorded Successful HTTP requests ratio Availability Aggregate # Percentage of successful HTTP requests (1xx, 2xx and 3xx) Successful network connections ratio Availability Aggregate # Percentage of successful TCP connections Total active days Activity Field # Total number of days the application was active Total network traffic Volume Aggregate Total network traffic (incoming and outgoing) Total web traffic Volume Aggregate # # Total web traffic (incoming and outgoing) Web interaction time Time Aggregate # 🕯 🗆 I
+Indicates the outgoing web traffic divided by the number of devices

+Platform Properties Field

+The platform (operating system family) on which the application running

+Protocols used in web requests Activity Aggregate

+Protocols used in web requests (HTTP, TLS, HTTP/TLS) Storage policy Properties Field Indicates the event storage policy for the application.
+Possible values are: all: web requests, connections and executions are stored connections and executions executions none: no activity is recorded Successful HTTP requests ratio Availability Aggregate Percentage of successful HTTP requests (1xx, 2xx and 3xx) Successful network connections ratio Availability Aggregate Percentage of successful TCP connections Total active days Activity Field Total number of days the application was active Total CPU time Activity Aggregate Indicates the sum of the CPU time of all executions on each device in scope and over all logical processors.
+Example: if we consider two executions with the first one taking 50% of a logical processor during 30 minutes and the second one taking 100% of 2 logical processors during 60 minutes, the total CPU time is 135 minutes (= 50%